 Your down payment and closing costs make up two of the four other costs of buying a house you will need to consider.

 This is a lot to take in.
-Hopefully we provided some good information to help answer, “Should I buy a house in 2019?”
+Hopefully we provided some good information to help answer that question you’ve been asking yourself, “Should I buy a house in 2020?”
 Remember, not every market is the same.
 Just because certain trends are happening nationally doesn’t mean those same conditions are affecting the community where you want to buy a house.